sdziallas/comp55/docs/labs/13-Refact.md

 and then having an if handle the alternate case to change their values.
 Otherwise,
-if we were using other languages, we could do an if else at the top if you really wanted to.
+if we were using other languages, we could do an if else at the top if you wanted to.

 Again,
 while the previous code may not feel like much of an improvement,